21 Best Things To Do In Valladolid, Mexico

 Where to stay in Valladolid, Mexico

-There are lots of excellent accommodation options in Valladolid, Mexico, suitable for all budgets and taste.
+There are lots of excellent accommodation options in Valladolid, Mexico, suitable for all budgets and tastes.
 Here are a few recommendations:

 CASA QUETZAL BOUTIQUE HOTEL – This has to be one of the best places I’ve ever stayed at.
-My sister and I booked it by complete chance and we could not believe our luck, and it is actually super budget friendly.
-Rooms are decorated in traditional Yucatan style; there is a beautiful garden with a pool; and breakfast is scrumptious.
+My sister and I booked it by complete chance, and we could not believe our luck, it’s actually super budget-friendly.
+Rooms are decorated in traditional Yucatan style; there is a beautiful garden with a pool, and breakfast is scrumptious.
 It’s mere steps away from the city center, too.

 HOTEL POSADA SAN JUAN – The spacious rooms in traditional style and with beautiful tiles are set around a lush garden with a small pool perfect to jump in at the end of a day out.